cassidybargell/election_analytics/posts/week_1.md

 An understanding of the past is a critical component of being able to make predictions about the future.
 So, what can we learn from past elections that might inform our understanding of the upcoming 2020 election?

 The two major parties, Democrat and Republican, have been in close competition for the Presidency for many election cycles.
-Since 1948, the win margin for the two party vote share has not exceeded 24% (the largest being in 1972 with a difference of 23.58% in favor of the Republican candidate).
+Since 1948, the win margin for the two party popular vote share has not exceeded 24% (the largest being in 1972 with a difference of 23.58% in favor of the Republican candidate).
 Three elections have been decided within a 1% difference: 1960 with a 0.174% advantage to the Democratic candidate, 1968 with a 0.809% advantage to the Republican candidate, and in 2000 with a 0.519% advantage to the Democratic candidate.
-The trend in differences between percentage split of the two party popular vote share can be visualized below:
+Trends in win margins of the two-party popular vote share can be visualized below:

 ![](../figures/pv2p_diff_histline.png)